varshithauppula96/Asynchronous-quantum-job-submission-framework/README.md

 ##
 **5. Acceptance criteria**

-*   Set up a development environment
+*   Add /submit HTTPS API endpoint allwing the callee to Submit a Qasm_Obj(quantum circuit).
-*   Create https REST endpoints submit/status/retriveJob
+*   Add /getResult HTTPS API endpoint which the caller calls with the job-id as the key.
+It returns Result JSON to the callee
-*   Test endpoints
+*   Cron-job with timing configurable from a config file to check if pending jobs are completed.
-*   Containerize the app and cron-job.
+*   Containerize the app by adding a docker file and ensure it runs on OpenShift.

 ##
 **6. Release Planning:**